silpasreeni99/Data-For-Storytelling/README.md

 📌The proposed solution is "The Data Demystifier".

-        💮The model accepts the dataset as input through a tkinter window,where the user can also set the language in which they prefer to hear the data interpreted story.
+        💮The system accepts the dataset as input through a tkinter window,where the user can also set the language in which they prefer to hear the data interpreted story.

         💮The data is processed and different types of graphs are generated in order to visualise data.